Reviewed By

 Textile workers are involved in the production, manufacturing and processing of textiles and fabrics.
 They source natural and artificial materials to transform the fibers into yarn.
 This yarn is used to create clothing, household products and other industrial goods.

 There are various positions and processes in the textile industry: designers, spinners, weavers, colorists, sewing machine operators and inspectors.
-Each position performs a specific function, which requires close contact with potential asbestos-containing materials.
+Each position performs a specific function within the textile manufacturing process.

 Textile work remains strong today.
 According to the National Council for Textile Organizations, there were around 538,000 textile workers in 2022.
 The country’s textile and apparel shipments totaled $65.8 billion that year.